Heart attacks don't always announce themselves like they do in the movies, with someone clutching their chest, bowled over in pain.

 Accredited Chest Pain Center

-Doylestown Hospital's Woodall Chest Pain Center first received accreditation from the Society of Cardiovascular Patient Care (SCPC), just after the new Emergency Department opened in 2010.
+Doylestown Health's Woodall Chest Pain Center first received accreditation from the Society of Cardiovascular Patient Care (SCPC), just after the new Emergency Department opened in 2010.
 The accreditation signifies the hospital's efficiency and effectiveness in treating heart attack and other cardiac issues that present with chest pain.